You only need FIVE ingredients to make these quick and easy Salted Nut Squares!

 This is one of those recipes that I’m almost embarrassed to share.
 Don’t get me wrong.
-These little squares are quite tasty.
+These little Salted Nut Squares are quite tasty.
 It’s just that they’re so easy to make that it seems almost wrong.

 There’s plenty to like about these salty treats.
 First of all, peanut butter is always welcome with my taste buds.
 That is, of course, enhanced by all the peanuts.
 And, for a girl who really is not a fan of them, the marshmallows work beautifully.
 Plus, they have that wonderful sweet and salty thing going for them.